mstripling/hopp/README.md

 # Hopp 🐇

-Hash Ownership Ping Protocol (Hopp) implementation written in Go.
+Hash Ownership Ping Protocol (Hopp) implementation using Express, Node.js, and React.
 ## License
 This software is licensed for personal, academic, and non-commercial use only.
 Commercial use requires prior authorization.
 See the [LICENSE](./LICENSE) file for details.